 Using Guardrails¶

 Guardrails in Genie Tooling provide a mechanism to enforce policies and safety checks on inputs, outputs, and tool usage attempts.
-They are implemented as plugins and integrated into the core Genie
+They are implemented as plugins and integrated into the core Genie facade operations.

 Core Concepts¶

-: Orchestrates the execution of different types of guardrail plugins.- Guardrail Plugin Types:
+GuardrailManager: Orchestrates the execution of different types of guardrail plugins.- Guardrail Plugin Types:

-: Checks data produced by the system or an LLM (e.g., LLM responses, tool execution results before final output).ToolUsageGuardrailPlugin
+InputGuardrailPlugin: Checks data provided to the system or an LLM (e.g., user prompts, chat messages).OutputGuardrailPlugin: Checks data produced by the system or an LLM (e.g., LLM responses, tool execution results before final output).ToolUsageGuardrailPlugin: Checks if a specific tool usage attempt (tool + parameters) is permissible before execution.

-(TypedDict): The result of a guardrail check:from typing import Literal, Optional, Dict, Any, TypedDict class GuardrailViolation(TypedDict): action: Literal["allow", "block", "warn"] reason: Optional[str] guardrail_id: Optional[str] details: Optional[Dict[str, Any]]
+GuardrailViolation(TypedDict): The result of a guardrail check:from typing import Literal, Optional, Dict, Any, TypedDict class GuardrailViolation(TypedDict): action: Literal["allow", "block", "warn"] reason: Optional[str] guardrail_id: Optional[str] details: Optional[Dict[str, Any]]allow: The check passed.block: The operation should be prevented.warn: The operation can proceed, but a warning should be logged or noted.

 Configuration¶

-for enabling lists of guardrails, and guardrail_configurations
+Guardrails are configured in MiddlewareConfig, primarily through FeatureSettings for enabling lists of guardrails, and guardrail_configurations for specific plugin settings.

-Via FeatureSettings
+Via FeatureSettings:

 from genie_tooling.config.models import MiddlewareConfig